zombocom/rack-timeout/doc/settings.md

 ### Term on Timeout

-If your application timeouts fire frequently then [they can be put into a bad state](https://www.schneems.com/2017/02/21/the-oldest-bug-in-ruby-why-racktimeout-might-hose-your-server/).
-One option for resetting that state is to restart the entire process.
+If your application timeouts fire frequently then [they can cause your application to enter a corrupt state](https://www.schneems.com/2017/02/21/the-oldest-bug-in-ruby-why-racktimeout-might-hose-your-server/).
+One option for resetting that bad state is to restart the entire process.
 If you are running in an environment with multiple processes (such as `puma -w 2`) then when a process is sent a `SIGTERM` it will exit.
 The webserver then knows how to restart the process.
 For more information on process restart behavior see:

 - [Ruby Application Restart Behavior](https://devcenter.heroku.com/articles/what-happens-to-ruby-apps-when-they-are-restarted)
 - [License to SIGKILL](https://www.sitepoint.com/license-to-sigkill/)

+**Puma SIGTERM behavior** When a Puma worker receives a `SIGTERM` it will begin to shut down, but not exit right away.
+It stops accepting new requests and waits for any existing requests to finish before fully shutting down.
+This means that only the request that experiences a timeout will be interupted, all other in-flight requests will be allowed to run until they return or also are timed out.

+After the worker process exists will Puma's parent process know to boot a replacement worker.
+While one process is restarting, another can still serve requests (if you have more than 1 worker process per server/dyno).
+Between when a process exits and when a new process boots, there will be a reduction in throughput.
+If all processes are restarting, then incoming requests will be blocked while new processes boot.

-To enable this behavior you can set `term_on_timeout: 1` to an integer.
-If you set it to zero or one then the first time the process encounters a timeout, it will receive a SIGTERM.
-If you set to a higher value such as `5` then rack-timeout will wait until the process has experienced five timeouts before restarting the process.
-Setting this to a higher number means the application restarts processes less frequently, so throughput will be less impacted.
-If you set it to too high of a number, then the underlying issue of the application being put into a bad state will not be effectively mitigated.
+**How to enable** To enable this behavior you can set `term_on_timeout: 1` to an integer value.
+If you set it to zero or one, then the first time the process encounters a timeout, it will receive a SIGTERM.

 To enable on Heroku run: